nuage-studio/pulumi-nuage/docs/_index.md

 ### ServerlessDatabase

 The ServerlessDatabase component is an effective solution for creating serverless databases using Amazon Relational Database Service (RDS) Aurora databases.
-It streamlines the process by automatically creating the necessary components, including a subnet group, security group, security group rules, an RDS cluster and data API if requested.
+It streamlines the process by automatically creating the necessary components, including a subnet group, security group, security group rules, and an RDS cluster.
+Additionally, this component generates a random password securely managed by Pulumi for the DB credentials.

 With the ServerlessDatabase component, you can create fully configured databases in either MySQL or PostgreSQL with ease.
 The end result is a comprehensive serverless database resource with all the necessary configurations in place, providing a convenient and efficient solution for your serverless database needs.